Senators considering a delay for VA confirmation hearing

 Blumenthal declined to discuss why more time might be needed.

-White House and VA officials are also discussing a delay with key allies outside the administration.
+White House and VA officials were also discussing a delay with key allies outside the administration

+A spokeswoman for Sen. Johnny Isakson, R-Ga., the committee’s chairman, did not return requests for comment.

+Trump selected Jackson to head the VA last month after firing former Obama administration official David Shulkin following an ethics scandal and mounting rebellion within the agency.
+But Jackson has since faced numerous questions from Republican and Democratic lawmakers as well as veterans groups about whether he has the experience to manage the massive department of 360,000 employees serving 9 million veterans.